Product Availability: In Stock (FedEx delivery within 2 business days).

 DLD-1 Cell Line:

-The DLD-1 cell line was established in 1979 from the epithelial tumorigenic tissue of a Dukes’ type C tumor of an adult male patient who suffered from colorectal adenocarcinoma.
-DLD-1 is positive for myc, myb, ras, fos, sis, and p53 oncogenes, and negative for ABL, ROS, and SRC oncogenes.
-This cell line could be useful for research related to colon cancer cells.
+As per the National Cancer Institute, colon and rectal adenocarcinomas are the third most commonly detected malignancies in the United States, with the overall 5-year survival rate for advanced stage patients being approximately 11%.
+Although colorectal death rates are decreasing, due to the development of screening tests enabling early detection, it can be especially challenging to increase the survival rate in patients with late-stage colon cancer.
+Cell lines are at the core of cancer research, and the DLD-1 colorectal adenocarcinoma cell line is one of the most commonly employed colon cancer cell lines.
+It is well known for its ability to grow rapidly.
+The DLD-1 cell line was established in 1979 from the epithelial tumorigenic tissue of a Dukes’ type C tumor of an adult male patient with colorectal adenocarcinoma.
+DLD-1 is positive for myc, myb, ras, fos, sis, and p53 oncogenes and negative for ABL, ROS, and SRC oncogenes.
+This cell line could be used for research related to colon cancer cells.
 DLD-1 is of the same clonal origin as cell line HCT-15, making them similar to each other.
+Altogen Biosystems provides pre-optimized two-component transfection reagent kits for the DLD-1 colon cancer cell line.
+These reagents have demonstrated high transfection efficiency with reproducible results.

 Figure 1.
 GAPD mRNA levels were quantified using real-time RT-PCR in the DLD-1 cells transfected with siRNAs targeting GAPD or non-silencing siRNA.
 Forty-eight hours post-transfection, the cells were harvested and analyzed by real-time RT-PCR for GAPD mRNA expression levels.
 Data were normalized against the 18S rRNA signal.
 Control samples were either mock-transfected or untreated.
 Values are normalized to untreated sample.
 Data are means ± SD (n=5).